 Online Vocal Coaching on Skype or Zoom

 Though I’d love to see and hear you in my studio, geography doesn’t always allow for that.
-I’ve given Skype or Zoom singing lessons to singers from Alaska to Argentina, and since the pandemic set in all of my lessons have been online.
+I’ve given Skype or Zoom singing lessons to singers from Alaska to Argentina, and since the pandemic set and afterward all of my lessons have been online.
 I've been happy to see how effective and fun online singing lessons can be, and I really enjoy working with singers all over the world.
 We work on any or all of the areas outlined on my main teaching page: vocal technique, strength and range-building, vocal trouble-shooting, polishing, vocal style, harmonizing, performance, and much more.

 Some singers use online lessons like many of my in-person students, for systematic voice training.
 More information on what happens at the first lesson is here.
 Some singers contact me with a specific problem and want to do just one or a handful of troubleshooting lessons—that's fine with me, just let me know when we're scheduling a session.